RodolfoBonis/microdetect/docs/en/annotation_guide.md

 ## Introduction

-MicroDetect provides specialized tools for annotating microorganisms in microscopy images and visualizing these annotations.
-This process is crucial for:
+Accurate annotation of microscopy images is a critical step in developing effective microorganism detection models.
+MicroDetect provides a specialized annotation tool designed specifically for annotating microorganisms in microscopy images, with features such as:

-1. Creating training datasets for machine learning models
-2. Validating detection results
-3. Analyzing the distribution of microorganisms
+1. User-friendly interface with familiar controls
+2. Resumable annotation sessions
+3. Progress tracking
+4. Automatic saving to prevent data loss
+5. Support for multiple microorganism classes
+6. Keyboard shortcuts for efficient workflow

 ## Annotation Tool